zack-bitcoin/social_amoveo/README.md

 =====

 [Here is a live version to try it out](http://159.223.201.207:8095/home.html).
 It is free to use, but you need to own VEO, the currency from [Amoveo](https://github.com/zack-bitcoin/amoveo) in order to participate.
 Or, someone who has VEO can give you access.
+You can read the public posts without needing to own veo.

 Uses coin-hours from Amoveo to meter access to a forum.